Pinterest summarized as the “catalog of ideas,” is one of the most creative social media platforms for sharing ideas and

 Like every other search engine, Pinterest also uses keywords as a factor to rank your content in search results.
 Thereby we recommend keyword proofing your pin name, board name, pin description, and profile bio.

 Adding relevant keywords in profile bio helps people to find you easily on Pinterest.

 Add Pinterest “Save” button to your site

-Adding a "Save" button to your site is the best Pinterest practice you can use to be discovered on Pinterest.
+Adding a “Save” button to your site is one of the best Pinterest business strategies you can use to be discovered on Pinterest.

 The “Save” button allows anyone to share images that they like on your website to their Pinterest accounts with your website URL embedded in the pin.

 The Pinterest “Save” button not only gives you visibility on the platform but also attracts other pinners to visit your site.

 Here’s an example of the Pottery barn using the Pinterest save button below its every product.

 Click here to learn how to make a Pinterest “Save” button for your website.

 Dive into Pinterest Analytics

 So now that your Pinterest marketing campaign is all up and running, It is time to evaluate it.

 Pinterest analytics will help you understand your ongoing marketing performance and how you can optimize it further better.